db0/godot-card-game-framework/README.md

 All of the above while being very easily extensible to your own game's special requirements through simple json dictionaries.

-## Easy Customation
+## Easy Customization

-The classes provide some easy customization options, such as how the card move, where they appear etc.
+The classes provide some easy customization options, such as the card size, how the card move, where they appear etc.

-Check the "Behaviour Constants" inside `CFConst.gd` for detailed information on what each does.
+Check the Behaviour Constants of `CFConst.gd` for detailed information on what each does.

 For more fine-tuned customization than that, you'll need to modify the code manually

 ## Easy to Upgrade